 For an individual with a daily caloric intake of 2,300 calories, 575 of those calories should come from protein.
 (2,300×.25=575)

-– It is also recommended that around age 50, we increase our protein intake to 1g of protein per kilogram of body weight (or ~2.2g per pound) to maintain muscle mass.
+It is also recommended that we increase our protein intake to 1 g of protein per kilogram of body weight (or ~2.2 g per pound) at age 50 to maintain muscle mass.

 Note & Disclaimer:

-There are many factors that influence these numbers, (the proper intake will vary per individual) and it is very important to understand that these are only general recommendations.
-I am not a licensed dietitian nor a nutritionist and this article is intended for educational purposes only.
+There are many factors that influence these numbers and it is very important to understand that these are only general recommendations.
+I am not a licensed dietitian nor a nutritionist.

-I hope that you found this article helpful and that you’re now more aware of how protein intake may be a useful tool in your weight loss efforts!
+I hope that you’ve found this article helpful and that you’re now more aware of how protein intake can help you in your weight loss efforts!